 Arthritis: Winter Can Be a Pain

-"My joints ache, it must be this weather."
-Maybe you've heard that from your relatives, or even said it yourself.
-Cold winter temps can worsen arthritis for many, but research doesn't really prove that cold weather is a direct cause of worsened arthritis.
-Why does it seem to happen?
+Then why does this seem to happen?
 Cold weather can lead to morning joint stiffness because the fluid that surrounds your joints can expand when the air pressure drops.
 Some people can even predict the weather by the increasing pain in their joints.
-To help prevent the pain, bundle up warm, set the heat to a comfortable temperature, use a heating pad if needed, and keep your joints active with exercise.

-Stress in the Holidays
+Stress and the Holidays

 Snow and Ice: Accidents Can Happen

 Accidents can happen any time of the year, but the winter season is especially full of risk.
 Icy roads, slick sidewalks, and tricky winter sports like sledding, snowboarding and skiing can result in bumps and bruises.

 - a warm blanket